 Are there any recommendations or guidelines what to do if PRTG crashes and it is not possible to restart the program?

-If your PRTG crashed and you cannot restart it anymore, split the approach to solve this problem into two steps:
+If PRTG crashed and you cannot restart it anymore, split the approach to solve this problem into the following two parts.

-First, try to get your PRTG running again!
-You should consider this, even though you might have to accept the loss of some monitoring data.
-The most important thing is: Back to work, as soon as possible!
-You can also install and run a PRTG trial version.
-This ensures that you have at least one running instance of PRTG while trouble shooting.
+First, try to get PRTG running again.
+You should consider this even though you might have to accept the loss of some monitoring data.
+The most important thing is back to work, as soon as possible.
+You can also install and run a trial version.
+This ensures that you have at least one running instance of PRTG while troubleshooting.

-Second, try to find the problem!
-Because this can be hard work and can easily take some days even in the case of a medium sized issue, we strongly recommend accomplishing the first step in advance; that is, getting PRTG back to work.
-This approach will take away some of the pressure you might be in when PRTG has crashed.
+Second, try to find the problem.
+Because this can be hard work and can easily take some days even in the case of a medium-sized issue, we strongly recommend that you accomplish the first step in advance; that is, getting PRTG working again.
+This approach will take away some of the pressure that you might be in when PRTG crashes.

 The following steps will help you find the problem and to resolve corresponding issues.